51Degrees/documentation/src/info/faqs.md

 @anchor UserAgent_ContainsBetterData
 [#](@ref UserAgent_ContainsBetterData)
-#### I've supplied a User Agent in addition to UA-CH.
+#### I've supplied the User Agent in addition to UA-CH.
 The result returns unknown values for things that are clearly present in the User Agent.

-UA-CH evidence always takes precedence over User Agent.
+UA-CH evidence always takes precedence over the User Agent.
 In some scenarios, this means that additional detail that is available in the User Agent will be ignored.
 For example:

 `Sec-CH-UA-Platform` = `"Windows"`
 `User-Agent` = `Mozilla/5.0 (Windows NT 10.0; Win64; x64; rv:105.0) Gecko/20100101 Firefox/105.0`